Christoph/MultilingualTextAnalysis/README.md

 The dictionary_training_test_results.csv file includes the results for classfier selection.

-The validation_results.csv file the results for validation.
+The manual_test_results.csv file the results for evaluation of training .